astlouys/Pico-Green-Clock/README.md

   OpenOCD has been installed as described at https://community.element14.com/products/raspberry-pi/b/blog/posts/debugging-the-raspberry-pi-pico-on-windows-10

-When runnning with the Pico Extension, the SDK is updated to 2.1.0 and things have been cleaned up.
+When runnning with the Visual Studio Code Raspberry Pi Pico Extension, the SDK is updated to 2.1.0 and things have been cleaned up.
 My environment still has GIT, Python and CMAKE installed and added to the path.
 CMAKE may not be necessary.
 The following code can be removed from the CMakeLists.txt file target_include_directories section
 ```